SolaceSamples/.github/profile/README.md

 </div>

-## Hi there 👋 Welcome to the SolaceSamples Github Organization!
+## Welcome to the SolaceSamples Github Organization!

-The SolaceSamples contains samples for developers to learn how to use the Solace APIs.
+SolaceSamples contains samples and code snippets for developers to learn how to use the Solace APIs and different message exchange patterns.

 **To get started:**